Agent SwarmAgent Swarm

 connect

 Connect this project to an existing swarm.
 Creates .mcp.json and .claude/settings.local.json with server URL and API key.
-Auto-reads API_KEY from .env if present.
+Auto-reads AGENT_SWARM_API_KEY (or legacy API_KEY) from .env if present.

 bunx @desplega.ai/agent-swarm connect